Transfer Q-learning: Transfer -learning Algorithms for Time-Inhomogeneous MDPs

-In Section \ref{sec3-0}, we introduce the rationale of our proposed methods.
-In Section \ref{sec3-1}, we introduce a $Q$-learning method for offline setting with stage-to-stage transfer.
-In Section \ref{sec3-2}, we generalize our proposal to deal with offline to online transfer.
+In Section \ref{sec3-0}, we delineate the novel challenges and phenomena inherent in TL for RL, while also presenting the rationale behind our proposed methods.
+In Section \ref{sec3-1}, we introduce a $Q$-learning method for offline-to-offline transfer.
+In Section \ref{sec3-2}, we generalize our proposal to deal with offline-to-online transfer.
+All discussions are under a general function setting.